-$[\underline{U}]\underline{W}$.
-"SNAP" means the supplemental nutrition assistance program administered by the U.S. department of agriculture, which helps low-income families purchase healthy food.
+W. "SNAP" means the supplemental nutrition assistance program administered by the U.S. department of agriculture, which helps low-income families purchase healthy food.
 SNAP was previously referred to as food stamps employment and training program.

-$[\underline{\forall}]\underline{X}$.
-"Star level" means a license indicating the level of quality of an early childhood program.
+X. "Star level" means a license indicating the level of quality of an early childhood program.
 A greater number of stars indicates a higher level of quality.

-[W]Y. "Suspension" means that the child care case [is kept open] remains eligible, but benefits are not paid to the provider.
+Y. "Suspension" means that the child care case remains eligible, but benefits are not paid to the provider.

-[X]Z. "TANF" means the temporary assistance to needy families program administered by the U.S. department of health and human services.
+Z. "TANF" means the temporary assistance to needy families program administered by the U.S. department of health and human services.
 TANF is the successor to the aid to families with dependent children (AFDC) program and provides cash assistance to qualified low-income families with dependent children.

-[¥]AA.
+AA.
 "Teen parent" means a biological parent under the age of 20 who is attending high school, working towards a general equivalency diploma (GED) or attending any other job skills training or educational programs directly related to enhancing employment opportunities.